marycx/us_poverty_analysis_2019/README.md

 ## Statement on LLM usage

 **Statement on LLM Usage: Aspects of the code and paper were written with the help of ChatGPT.
-Some of the data interpretation, introduction, abstract and discussion were also written using ChatGPT.
+Some of the data interpretation, introduction, and discussion were also written using ChatGPT.
 The entire chat history is available in `others/llms/usage.txt`**